Meet Photographer Kourosh Sotoodeh

 Woman wearing a black dress and hat, standing against a green background

-She even ventured into motion (I still remember the TV spot she did for Cacharel’s Loulou perfume in the late 80s) and did a couple of feature-length movies.
-I would be curious to find them — moving from single still images to building a narrative is often difficult for photographers who venture into motion.
+She later ventured into motion (I still remember the TV spot she did for Cacharel’s Loulou perfume in the late 1980s) and even shot a couple of feature length movies.
+I would be curious to find them.
+Moving from single still images to building a narrative is often difficult for photographers, but then again, her still work is very cinematographic, full of atmospheric moods and untold stories.